 We present a novel approach which reduces the memory footprint to accommodate large genomes and high coverage libraries.
 One of our tools (scTurtle) can report frequent 31-mers with counts (with a very low false positive rate) from a human read set with 146.5 Gbp using 109GB of memory in approximately 90 minutes using 19 threads.
 In contrast, Jellyfish did not complete the computation after 10 hours while consuming 185GB of memory, and BFCounter took 127 GB of memory but did not complete the computation after 64 hours.
-Like BFCounter, our approach also uses a Bloom filter to screen out k-mers with frequency one (with a small false positive rate), but in contrast to BFCounter, we use a Patternblocked Bloom Filter (Putze et al. (2010)).
+Like BFCounter, our approach also uses a Bloom filter to screen out k-mers with frequency one (with a small false positive rate), but in contrast to BFCounter, we use a Pattern-blocked Bloom Filter ([15]).
 The expected number of cache misses for each inquiry/update in such a Bloom filter is one.
-The frequency of the remaining k-mers are counted with a novel sorting and compaction based algorithm.
-Our compaction step is very similar to Run length encoding (Salomon (1997)).
-Note that this is very similar to the strategy of KMC but was developed as a concurrent and independent work.
-Though the complexity of sorting is $O(n \log n)$, it has sequential and localized memory access which helps in avoiding cache misses and will run faster than an O(n)algorithm that has O(n) cache misses as long as $\log n$ is much smaller than the penalty issued by a cache miss.
+The frequency of the remaining k-mers are counted with a novel sorting and compaction based algorithm that we introduce in this article.
+Our compaction step is very similar to Run length encoding ([17]).
+Though the complexity of sorting is $O(n \log n)$, it has sequential and localized memory access which helps in avoiding cache misses and will run faster than an O(n) algorithm that has O(n) cache misses as long as $\log n$ is much smaller than the penalty issued by a cache miss.